 12. Compulsory Module: Metaphysics and Ontology h ECTS- Credits a.
 VO Metaphysics and Analysis of World Views In-depth analysis of the implicit structures of world views, especially with regard to their metaphysical presuppositions, and discussion of proposals for rationality criteria for assessing world views 2 5 b.
-VO Current Issues in Ontology Presentation and discussion of recent attempts at solutions to the question of the justification of assumptions of existence in selected areas of thought, especially from the analytical-philosophical traditions 2 5 Total 4 10 Learning Outcomes: The students can independently present current approach analysis, they can identify and analyse the implicit requirements of world view apply criteria for their assessment Prerequisites: none
+VO Current Issues in Ontology Presentation and discussion of recent attempts at solutions to the question of the justification of assumptions of existence in selected areas of thought, especially from the analytical-philosophical traditions 2 5 Total 4 10 Learning Outcomes: The students can independently present current approaches to world view analysis, they can identify and analyse the implicit requirements of world views and are able to apply criteria for their assessment Prerequisites: none